nauerster/styleguides/code/SASS.md

-## Overview
+##SASS

-#####The main objective of this document is to ensure our code is...
+The main objective of this document is to expose some of today's Best Practices as well as introduce techniques that will keep your code Consistent, Organized, and of course - Scalable.
-- Organized
-- Consistent
-- Scalable
-- And follows Best Practices

 <br />